vgarciasc/xeupiu/README.md

 The tool is completely playable with machine translation, but human translation is still in progress.
 A tutorial on how to set it up can be found [here](tutorial.md).

+If you're having a problem and want to debug, or just want to contribute, see [the development instructions](development.md).

 ## How can I help?

 As I envision it, the project is composed of three phases: